willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

   It was difficult to debug issues in crash ingestion and crash reporting.

-  The Crash Stats webapp contained lots of if/then/else bits to handle weirdness in the crash annotation values.
+  The Crash Stats web app contained lots of if/then/else bits to handle weirdness in the crash annotation values.
 Nulls, incorrect types, different structures, etc.